By Simon O’ Connor, 10th November 2015 (Updated 5th October 2020)

 - Have employees in the state paying Irish taxes

 An Annual Return is a document to confirm the directors, secretary, shareholders and share capital of the company.
-The first Annual Return Date (ARD) is due six months after the company has been incorporated and the company is given 28 days to file.
+The first Annual Return Date (ARD) is due six months post-incorporation and the company is given 28 days to file.
 The second ARD is then due eighteen months after the date of incorporation and the company has 28 days to file both the annual return and financial statements.
 Thereafter the company’s ARD will be every twelve months and will require the accounts to be annexed to the return.

 The company accounts should consist of the following: